Melbourne Fashion Week 2025

 M/FW is committed to making the event as sustainable as possible and each year we build on ways to reduce its footprint whether that be through carbon neutrality, offering designers with strong ethical foundations an opportunity to join our runways, or opening up dialogue on sustainability with talks and workshops featured throughout the program.

-Melbourne Fashion Week is once again certified carbon neutral by the federal government’s Climate Active program.
+The event continues to be certified carbon neutral by the federal government’s Climate Active program.
 All carbon emissions produced from the event are reduced where possible and tracked – from our attendee’s travel and event catering to construction materials at runways and the flowers we use to decorate spaces.
 Any emissions that remain are offset and $1 from every ticket sale of M/FW produced events will go towards this.
-This year we are supporting renewable energy projects abroad and Australia biodiversity protection projects protecting habitat for the short-beaked echidna, purple-gaped honeyeater and elegant parrot in collaboration with Traditional Owners.
+This year we are investing in a variety of offset projects to reduce carbon emissions and protect wildlife and biodiversity.
+M/FWs carbon offsets support hydro power and landfill gas recovery projects.
+We have also invested in a land conservation project at Mount Sandy in South Australia which protects the habitat for iconic native wildlife, such as the short-beaked echidna, purple-gaped honeyeater and elegant parrot.
+The project is managed by local Ngarrindjeri elders while native plants for revegetation are be supplied by the local nursery at Raukkan Aboriginal Community.

-The event looks at all possible ways to decrease its carbon footprint and be more sustainable, including partnerships and initiatives to date such as:
+The event looks at all possible ways to decrease its carbon footprint and be more sustainable, including initiatives to date such as:

 • Reducing construction waste from materials used for building event spaces and runway sets by hiring items rather than building new pieces.